guidohu/booksys/Docker/dev_fresh_external_backend/README.md

 # About dev_fresh

-`dev_fresh_external_backend` is a setup that can be used to develop the project and have a clean setup every time that leads you through the setup procedure.
+`dev_fresh_external` is a setup that can be used to develop the project and have a clean setup every time that leads you through the setup procedure.

 # Usage